zy-yao/Biography/content/authors/admin/_index.md

 - Visitors
 ---

 I am Zhongyu YAO (**姚钟毓** in Chinese).
-I received the B.Eng. from School of Computer Science and Technology, Chongqing University of Posts and Telecommunications at 2018.
+I received the B.Eng. from School of Computer Science and Technology in 2018.
 I am currently a M.Sc. student and a part-time research assistant with Department of Computing, The Hong Kong Polytechnic University.
 I was a visiting student with University of California, Irvine from July 2016 to September 2016.
 My research interests include Data Mining, machine Learning and Deep Learning.

-Always Open to listen to all interesting ideals.
+Always Open to listen to interesting ideals.